Robust Bounded Influence Tests for Independent Non-Homogeneous Observations

-Real-life experiments often yield non-identically distributed data which have to be analyzed using statistical modelling techniques.
-Tests of hypothesis under such set-ups are generally performed using the likelihood ratio test, which is highly non-robust with respect to outliers and model misspecification.
+\begin{quotation} {\it Abstract:} Experiments often yield non-identically distributed data for statistical analysis.
+Tests of hypothesis under such set-ups are generally performed using the likelihood ratio test, which is non-robust with respect to outliers and model misspecification.
 In this paper, we consider the set-up of non-identically but independently distributed observations and develop a general class of test statistics for testing parametric hypothesis based on the density power divergence.
-The proposed tests have bounded influence functions, are highly robust with respect to data contamination, have high power against contiguous alternatives and are consistent at any fixed alternative.
-The methodology is illustrated on the linear regression model with fixed covariates.
+The proposed tests have bounded influence functions, are highly robust with respect to data contamination, have high power against contiguous alternatives, and are consistent at any fixed alternative.
+The methodology is illustrated by the simple and generalized linear regression models with fixed covariates.